 In our primary unit we use the National Curriculum as our framework, maintaining a strong focus on phonics, literacy, numeracy, science, and PSHE.
 This learning is complemented with integrated teaching of the humanities, art, ICT, and PE.
 Core learning is differentiated for our pupils, which allows for learning gap identification and target setting for progression.
 We use a topic curriculum focus across primary which maps to National Curriculum objectives.
 Our approach to phonics remains flexible, and we choose and use schemes depending on the previous experiences of the student, identified during initial assessment.
 We have access to a wide variety of resources, books, and web based programmes to teach phonics and literacy, and have trained Phonics Practitioners on staff.

-The aim of our secondary curriculum is to provide bespoke learning for the range of students on our register.
-We use the National Curriculum as our framework, and offer appropriate examination pathways in KS4 which align to the abilities of the child.
-We compliment our secondary core timetable with humanities, art, ICT, and PSHE through a range of curriculum headings taught in subject blocks.
-KS3 and KS4 students are offered a bespoke learning plan to complete ASDAN Life Skills Challenges, which will support them in their next steps and develop core skills, competencies, and independence.
+When designing curriculum plans, we use the National Curriculum as our framework.
+We also offer appropriate examination pathways in KS4 which align to the abilities of the child.
+Our secondary timetable is complimented by humanities, art, ICT, and PSHE through a range of curriculum headings taught in subject blocks.
+KS3 and KS4 students are also offered a bespoke learning plan to complete ASDAN Life Skills Challenges, created to support them in their next steps and develop core skills, competencies, and independence.

-In secondary, we create personalised academic interventions, and follow the Edexcel GCSE syllabus or NCFE Functional skills syllabus.
+As well as creating personalised academic and social/emotional interventions, we follow the Edexcel GCSE syllabus or NCFE Functional skills syllabus for core subject qualifications.
 We also offer three Vocational Pathways for KS4 students to enhance vocational skills and provide additional qualification opportunities.
-Our goal is to produce confident individuals and successful learners, with developed social and emotional skills and an ability to leave Rosewood Independent School with minimum entry-level qualifications and next steps confirmed in employment, training, or education.

 Across our Primary and KS3 settings, students access their core subjects of maths, English, and science in alignment to the National Curriculum.